Are large language models superhuman chemists?: Conflicts of interest

 \section{Conflicts of interest}

-K.M.J.\ is a paid consultant for OpenAI (as part of the red teaming network).
-M.P.\ is an employee of Stability.AI, and A.M.\ and N.A.\ are paid contractors of Stability.AI.
+K.M.J.\ was a paid consultant for OpenAI (as part of the red teaming network).
+M.P.\ is an employee of Stability.AI, and A.M.\ and N.A.\ were paid contractors of Stability.AI.